drexler/presentations/PITCHME.md

 ## ...could it have been prevented? if not...

-- *Assumptions is the mother of all...* (Code author) |
+- Code author: *Assumptions is the mother of all...*  |
 - Treating the pre-production staging tier as *production* (if something goes kaput, file a bug asap) |
-  - Timeless question - how close is the pre-production test data mirroring that of the *real world* ? |
+- Timeless question - how close is the pre-production test data mirroring that of real world data ? |
 - Error rate monitoring & alerts.
-(Single Sign-on Team - DougieFresh & Ol'Flo + crew) |
+(Single Sign-on Team - DougieFresh + Ol'Flo + Gee) |

 ---?image=assets/image/gitpitch-audience.jpg